 Complaints that the CEO issued the PCN incorrectly will be considered under the statutory process i.e. as a challenge or representation.

-All complaints / allegations regarding the alleged conduct or behaviour of a CEO should in the first instance be addressed to: The Parking Manager, Northamptonshire County Council, Parking Services (4th Floor), Riverside House, Riverside Way, Bedford Road, Northampton NN1 5NX.
+All complaints / allegations regarding the alleged conduct or behaviour of a CEO should in the first instance be addressed to: Northamptonshire County Council, Parking Services, One Angel Square, Angel Street, Northampton NN1 1ED or emailed to parking@northamtonshire.gov.uk and will then be passed to the Contract Manager at NSL for an investigation and response.
+If a reasonable adjustment needs to be made then please refer to the Policy below or contact our offices on 0845 680 0153 selecting Option 2.